 According to the World Happiness Report, Canada ranks 15th in overall happiness.
 The report considers various factors, including income, social support, and life expectancy.
 While Canada performs well in many areas, there is always room for improvement.

-Thirty-two percent of Canadians are reported to be very happy, whereas 55% are quite happy.
+Fact: Thirty-two percent of Canadians are reported to be very happy, whereas 55% are quite happy.